 Your Company has a Corporate Social Responsibility Policy in place, duly approved by the Board on the recommendation of the CSR committee.
-The said policy is also available on the Company's website at http://albertdavidindia.com/investor/sh\information/policy/Corporate%20Social%20Responsibility%20Policy.pdf
+The said policy is also available on the Company's website at http://albertdavidindia.com/investor/sh_information/policy/Corporate%20Social%20Responsibility%20Policy.pdf

-The composition, scope, functions and terms of reference of the CSR Committee meet, inter-alia, the requirements of Section 135 read with Schedule VII of the of the Companies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014.
+The composition, scope, functions and terms of reference of the CSR Committee meet, inter-alia, the requirements of Section 135 read with Schedule VII of the Ompanies Act, 2013 and the Companies (Corporate Social Responsibility Policy) Rules, 2014.